lastofpudge/GModal/README.md

 `data-open="tmHorizontalIn" data-close="tmHorizontalOut"`

-To use custom effects create css animation and call it in data-open/close attributes
+To use custom effects, create css animation and call it in data-open/close attributes

 Close buttons should contain a class called "js-modal-close".

-In order to change the modal position you can modify style props:
+To change the modal position, you can modify style props:
 `".g-modal__overlay" "align-items/justify-content" properties.`